-Compound type Medicare coverage Compound containing all ingredients eligible for Part D coverage and all ingredients are approved for use in a compound Compound may be covered by Part D upon approved coverage determination Compound containing ingredients eligible for Part D coverage and approved for use in a compound, and ingredients excluded from Part D coverage (for example, over the counter drugs, etc.) Compound may be covered by Part D upon approved coverage determination.
+Compound Type Medicare Coverage Compound containing a Part B eligible ingredient Compound is covered only by Part B Compound containing all ingredients eligible for Part D coverage and all ingredients are approved for use in a compound Compound may be covered by Part D upon approved coverage determination Compound containing ingredients eligible for Part D coverage and approved for use in a compound, and ingredients excluded from Part D coverage (for example, over the counter drugs, etc.) Compound may be covered by Part D upon approved coverage determination.
 However, the ingredients excluded from Part D coverage will not be covered and you are responsible for the cost of those ingredients excluded from Part D coverage Compound containing an ingredient not approved or supported for use in a compound Compound is not covered by Part D. You are responsible for the entire cost